What is a Handheld Showerhead?

 1. LIVE WITH OTHERS

-If you live in a multi-member household and are are able to stand up and reach the overhead showerhead or have long arms and can reach an overhead showerhead from a seated position, then any of the handheld showerhead options in the list of ‘Showerhead Types’ above will work.
+If you live in a multi-member household and you are able to stand up and reach the overhead showerhead or you have long arms and can reach an overhead showerhead from a seated position, then any of the handheld showerhead options in the list of ‘Showerhead Types’ above will work.

-If you are unable to reach an overhead showerhead (I.e. you are shorter in stature, a wheelchair user, or someone with limited arm reach), we recommend avoiding models designed to replace the overhead showerhead that get clipped to the shower arm and to also avoid the models whose water flow is adjusted via a diverter valve attached to the shower arm.
-Reason being, a person in your household who stands to shower may leave the showerhead clipped to the shower arm or will adjust the diverter valve controls to direct the water through the overhead showerhead and may forget to readjust the controls so the water will flow through the handheld showerhead when they are finished, leaving you unable to use the handheld showerhead.
-If your showerhead is located inside of a bathtub, one good option to consider is replacing the tub spout with one that has a diverter valve fixed to the side and attaching a handheld showerhead hose to the side of it.
-The showerhead and the controls will then be at a lower, more easily accessible level.
-Or, consider one of the models that attaches to the existing tub spout via a rubber cup.
-If you are remodeling, installing a separate overhead showerhead and handheld showerhead, each with its own controls is a good consideration.
+If you are unable to reach an overhead showerhead (I.e. you are shorter in stature, a wheelchair user, or someone with limited arm reach), we recommend avoiding models designed to replace the overhead showerhead that get clipped to the shower arm.
+We also recommend avoiding the models whose water flow is adjusted via a diverter valve attached to the shower arm.
+Reason being, a person in your household who stands to shower may leave the showerhead clipped to the shower arm or adjust the diverter valve controls to direct the water through the overhead showerhead and may forget to readjust the controls so the water will flow through the handheld showerhead when they are finished, leaving you unable to use the handheld showerhead.
+If your shower is located inside of a bathtub, one option to consider is to replace your existing tub spout with a tub spout that includes a diverter valve and then attach a handheld showerhead hose to the side of it.
+The showerhead and the controls will then both be at a lower, more easily accessible level.
+Or, alternatively consider a handheld showerhead model that attaches to the existing tub spout via a rubber cup.
+If you are completely remodeling your shower area, then installing a separate overhead showerhead and handheld showerhead, each with its own controls is a good consideration.

 2. LIVE ALONE